blueimp/wdio/docs/internet-explorer.md

 Microsoft provides
 [free Windows 10 virtual machines](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)
-(that expire after 90 days) that can be used to test IE11 and Microsoft Edge Legacy.
+(that expire after 90 days) that can be used to test IE11.

 To run the tests with Internet Explorer, follow these steps: